Bbalduzz/Kitaboo-PDF-Downloader/README.md

 # Kitaboo-PDF-Downloader
-Simple (and a bit slow) script to downlaod high quality pdf from kitaboo web reader.
+Simple script to downlaod high quality pdf from kitaboo web reader.
 ### 📝 How to use
 - install python [https://www.python.org/downloads/]
    - install pip or pip3